CS 685, Fall 2025, UMass Amherst

 - HW2 - released 9/19, due Wed 10/1 on Gradescope.

 - Seminar extra credit: Attend a talk from the 692L seminar series, or another NLP-related research talk at UMass approved by instructor.
 Write up the talk in several paragraphs, described in this google form; submit through that form.
-Talk write-ups count toward the exercise component of your grade.
+Talk write-ups count toward the exercise component of your grade; details in the Grading page.

 Schedule